-The Western Tangles are the westernmost ends of the Nova Scotian peninsula, consisting of a collection of islands, lakes, and some inland forest.
 Much of the coast here is particularly cool and wet; as the Atlantic Ocean meets the Bay of Fundy, the area is subjected to some of the harsher tides and weather the cold waters can muster.
 Fog covers the coastline frequently, snaking far inland to serenely cling to the drier inland wilderness.
-Evidence of humanity remains in scarce traces, for most of it was scattered during the catalysmic events in the Spring of 2016.
+Evidence of humanity remains in scarce traces, for most of it was scattered during the cataclysmic events in the Spring of 2016.

-- Fauna: Elk are the dominant species, though they do not frequent the coasts.
+- Fauna: A vast number of rodent and small mammal species are found here; Southern Flying Squirrels are found in the Serena Reserve territory.
+Eastern Red Bats and Silver-Haired Bats commonly roost in forests.
+While reintroduced Elk are the dominant species throughought the inland forests, Whitetail and Moose are also commonly sighted.
+Golden eagles roost in the summer.
+Elk are the dominant species, though they do not frequent the coasts.
 Peregrine Falcon and the Osprey as well as various species of cranes, plovers, and sandpipers are among the shorebirds found in this region.
 Horses can be found on Cheval Island and, rarely, along the mainland coast close to the island.

-- Flora: The Northern Bayberry finds even the rocky and unforgiving soil of the coast suitable; Sweetfern and invasive Fennel prefer inland forest.
+- Flora: Tamaracks and Black Ash trees are found over the inland forests, as they prefer a damp environment.
+Atlantic White Cypress and Silver Maple trees are also found in this area.
+Invasive English Oak dominates parts of the Ethereal Eclipse territory.
+Bog laurel and American Cranberry can be found along streams and beside lakes.
+Labrador Tea is found abundantly in this area.
+The Northern Bayberry finds even the rocky and unforgiving soil of the coast suitable; Sweetfern and invasive Fennel prefer inland forest.
 Eastern Hemlock, Black Spruce, White Pine, and American Elm are the dominant tree species.

 - General Areas Information: Basic information about our setting and how to navigate the neutral territory forums.